danrwilliam/wxml/README.md

 Bitmaps and icons can be loaded in the following way.
 Once loaded, they can be accessed using `wxml.Resources` (a static instance).

+Relative paths are considered relative to the executing file.

 Please note that absolute paths on Windows (`G:\path\name`) will need to change to UNC-style paths (`G$\path\name`).